asterinas/jinzhao-disk/demos/encrypted-VM-image/README.md

 After setting environment variables, you can launch the reference image (the clean image that is deployed from the Ubuntu ISO), you can use the [startup-ref.sh](./out-of-VM/startup-ref.sh) script to do so.
 Feel free to modify this bash script to costomize your own VM.
 Remember to set the configurations in the [env.sh](./out-of-VM/env.sh) and the `startup-ref.sh` before launching the guest VM.
 Since we take SEV-SNP as the example to explain the image preparation procedures, therefore to launch a SEV-SNP guest, a QEMU argument has to be added: `-object sev-guest,id=sev0,cbitpos=51,reduced-phys-bits=1`.
 Note that the params for SEV passed to the QEMU should be different from the ones on Intel TDX hosts.
-So, it's recommended that you use your own QEMU binary and your own path to the OVMF_CODE/OVMF_VARS (virtual firmwares).
+So, it's recommended that you use your own QEMU binary and your own path to the `OVMF_CODE`/`OVMF_VARS` (virtual firmwares).

 You can use Vncviewer to connect the guest VM (or via ssh).

 ### JinDisk Installation (in-VM)

-Right after starting up and logging on the reference VM, you need to install the JinDisk (the jindisksetup binaries and the dm-jindisk kernel module) in the initramfs first.
+Right after starting up and logging on the reference VM, you need to install the JinDisk (the `jindisksetup` binaries and the `dm-jindisk` kernel module) in the initramfs first.
 To do that, simply run the [install-user-cli.sh](./in-VM/setup-scripts/install-user-cli.sh) and the [install-kernel-module.sh](./in-VM/setup-scripts/install-kernel-module.sh).

 You may have to reinstall the Linux kernel when installing JinDisk kernel module.
-Refer to its [README](../../../kernel-module/c/README.md) for more details.
-And you can also refer to the [README](../../../user-cli/README.md) for the installation of JinDisk user-space CLI.
+Refer to its [README](../../kernel-module/c/README.md) for more details.
+And you can also refer to the [README](../../user-cli/README.md) for the installation of JinDisk user-space CLI.

 ### Buiding the new JinDisk image (in-VM)

 **Note that we recommand to use an in-VM approach to generate JinDisk-encrypted image, which is faster than generating it on a non-virtualized host (just like what the [official SEV-SNP end-to-end remote attestation example](https://github.com/AMDESE/sev-guest) does).
-And the in-VM way has less compatibility issues.**
+Also, the in-VM way has less compatibility issues.**

 After the kernel module and JinDisk user-space tool are installed and the initramfs hooks are placed, you can start to prepare the JinDisk-encrypted image.
 In the [in-VM](./in-VM/) directory, which stores the scripts that should be running inside a VM, you can use the [assemble.sh](./in-VM/assemble.sh) to create the new JinDisk-encrypted image.